Where and How to Recycle or Dispose of Christmas Trees in Alberta after Christmas

 Apartment and condo residents can drop off their natural Christmas

-tree for free at a Recycling Depot from Monday December 27, 2021 until Monday January 24, 2022 or an Eco Station anytime during the year.
+tree for free at a Recycling Depot from Tuesday December 26 until Monday near the end of January or an Eco Station anytime during the year.

 Christmas trees should not be placed in or beside apartment recycling or waste bins.